CHILD CUSTODY & THEIR RIGHTS

 Any person who has an interest in the care, well-being or development of a child, may apply for the right to contact such a child via our Courts.
 The Court will consider a number of factors when determining whether the requested rights of contact are to be granted, including but not limited to the best interests of the child, the nature of the personal relationship between the child and the applicant.

 It is a criminal offence for the custodian parent/s to unreasonably refuse or prevent another person from having contact with the child if an Order exists.

 How We Can Help You

-Karen and her support staff pride themselves in providing sound and specialized legal advice to the firm’s clients, by way of a knowledgeable and hands-on approach.
+Karen, a child rights lawyer and her support team, pride themselves in providing sound and specialized legal advice to the firm’s clients, by way of a knowledgeable and hands-on approach.
 The focus is on ensuring that the individual is emotionally supported, and expertly guided through the turmoil of the family dispute embroiling them.